CrypticSloth/SchoolWork/QuantumResearch/ErikSorensenResearchProposal.md

 1. What is Quantum Computing?
 2. What is CV Quantum Computing?
     1. Why do we use CV instead of qubit?
 (Neural networks are continuous in nature)
+    2. Difference is based on the input (discrete: 0,1)(continuous: range from 0 to 1)
 3. Why use it?
 Can use CVQC to do the heavy lifting.
 4. How it works.
     1. How CV is physically realized